Registration closes May 1st, 2022

 Paying for Camp

 Grants are also available for campers.
 Grant applications are available on the Girl Scout web site.
-If you are applying for a grant, make sure to send in your camper's forms with $10 as soon as possible in order to reserve your campers place.
-Make the appropriate note on the registration form for the registrar that you are applying for a Grant for Girls.
+If you are applying for a grant, indicate that when you register.

 General Information